prataprc/prataprc.github.io/_posts/2013-05-23-sudoku-in-erlang.md

 Time taken to evaluate 1182004uS
 ```

-took about 1.2 seconds !
+Took about 1.2 seconds !
 On an average, this algorithm takes about 12
 milliseconds to solve a puzzle.
 Note that we used a pure-sequential version
 of the algorithm for this measurements.